|Home||Unit History||AFROTC Information||CURRENT CADETS||Cadre||FAQ|

-Welcome to Auburn University AFROTC, Det 005!
-Auburn University has a dynamic and proud history.
-The university was established in 1856 as the East Alabama Male College, 20 years after the founding of the City of Auburn; the Reverend William J. Sasnett was the first president of the institution.
-The university was subsequently closed during the Civil War, in 1861, was re-opened in 1866.
+Auburn University and Detachment 005 have a long and storied history.
+The University was established in 1856 as the East Alabama Male College, 20 years after the founding of the City of Auburn.
+The Reverend William J. Sasnett was the first president of the institution.
+The university was closed during the Civil War, in 1861, and was re-opened in 1866.

 In 1872, under the Morrill Act, Auburn became the first land-grant college in the South and was renamed the Agricultural and Mechanical College of Alabama.
-Then in 1899 the name again was changed to the Alabama Polytechnic Institute (API).
-The curriculum at the university originally focused on arts and agriculture.
+In 1899 the name was changed again to Alabama Polytechnic Institute (API).
+The curriculum at Alabama A&M originally focused on arts and agriculture.
 This trend changed under the guidance of Dr. William Leroy Broun, who taught classics and sciences.
-Dr. Broun, who had been educated in the classics and sciences, believed that both disciplines were important in education.
+Dr. Broun believed that both disciplines were important in education.
 Auburn's official title was changed to Alabama Polytechnic Institute largely because of Dr. Broun's beliefs in placing a scientific emphasis on the liberal arts tradition.

-The nation’s Reserve Officer Training Corps (ROTC) began in the as early as 1916 with the passage of the National Defense Act; it was charged to increase "preparedness" prior to the American entry into World War I. One of the provisions of this act was the creation of a Reserve Officers' Training Corps in colleges and universities across the nation.
-During the WWII, API trained U.S. military personnel on campus; between 1941 and 1945, Auburn produced over 32,000 troops for the war effort.
-Following the end of World War II, API, like many colleges around the country, experienced a period of massive growth caused by returning military personnel taking advantage of their GI Bill offer of free education.
+Though its roots lay in early military colleges, the Reserve Officer Training Corps (ROTC) was intitutionalized in 1916 with the passage of the National Defense Act; it was charged to increase preparedness prior to the American entry into World War I. One of the provisions of this act was the creation of a Reserve Officer Training Corps in colleges and universities across the nation.
+During WWII, API trained U.S. military personnel on campus.
+Between 1941 and 1945, the API Cadet Corps produced hundreds of officers for the war effort.
+Following the end of World War II, API, like many universities around the country, experienced a period of massive growth caused by returning military personnel taking advantage of their GI Bill.
 In the five-year period following the end of the war, enrollment at API more than doubled.

-The API expansion continued, and in 1960 the name of the school was changed to Auburn University, which was more in keeping with its location, and expressing the varied academic programs and larger curriculum of a major university.
-Today, Auburn University is one of the largest universities in the South, remaining at the educational forefront with our emphasis on a blend of arts and applied sciences.
+The API expansion continued, and in 1960 the name of the school was changed to Auburn University, which was more in keeping with its location and expressed the varied academic programs and larger curriculum of a major university.
+Today, Auburn University is one of the largest universities in the South and remains at the forefront of education with our emphasis on a blend of arts and applied sciences.
 The University continuously changes to accommodate today's needs, while still respecting the traditions and spirit of Auburn.
 As we grow and change, Auburn will always continue its tradition of excellence.